hazelgrove/agda-popl17/README.md

 - Theorem 7, _Type Action Determinism_, is in
   [determinism.agda](determinism.agda), given by `actdet-type`.

-- Theorem 8, Expression Action Determinism, is also in [determinism.agda](determinism.agda), given by `actdet-synth` and `actdet-ana`.
+- Theorem 8, _Expression Action Determinism_, is also in
+  [determinism.agda](determinism.agda), given by `actdet-synth` and `actdet-ana`.
 The predicate on derivations is given in [aasubsume-min.agda](aasubsume-min.agda) by `aasubmin-synth` and